History of Indian circus: Birth of modern Indian circus

-Pre independence period
+Pre-independence period

-Inspired on Chiarini's circus at Kolkata, in 1887 Priyanath Bose from bengal founded the Great Bengal Circus and toured Bengal, India and South East Asia.
+Inspired by Chiarini's circus at Kolkata, in 1887 Priyanath Bose from Bengal founded the Great Bengal Circus and toured Bengal, India and South East Asia.

-On February 2, 1904, the Malabar Grand Circus, the first circus company in Kerala state was inaugurated at Chirakkara under the leadership of Pariyali Kannan, a student of Keeleri Kunjikannan.
+The first circus company in Kerala State, Malabar Grand Circus, was inaugurated at Chirakkara on February 2, 1904 under the leadership of Pariyali Kannan, a student of Keeleri Kunjikannan.
 The company only operated for two years.

-Great Royal Circus was supposed to have started in 1909.
-Its previous name was Madhuskar's Circus, later an animal trainer Narayan Rao Walawalker took over the circus and renamed it as The Great Royal.
+Great Royal Circus is claimed to have started in 1909.
+Its previous name was Madhuskar's Circus.
+Later, animal trainer Narayan Rao Walawalker took over the circus and renamed it to The Great Royal.

-In the year 1920 Baburao Kadam founded the Grand Bombay Circus.
-1922, Keeleri's nephew K.M.Kunhikannan started the Whiteway Circus.
-Later he found Hind Lion circus also.
+In the year 1920, Baburao Kadam founded the Grand Bombay Circus.
+In 1922, Keeleri's nephew K.M.Kunhikannan started the Whiteway Circus.
+He later founded Hind Lion circus as well.
 In 1947, these three circuses were merged to form Great Bombay Circus.

 In 1924, another student of Keeleri, Kallan Gopalan, started the Great Rayman Circus.

-A circus, named Vijaya Circus, having a two-pole tent, two lions, one elephant, and the other essential equipment was owned by R. V. Mamoo of Akola, Maharashtra.
+Vijaya Circus was owned by R. V. Mamoo of Akola, Maharashtra and had only a two-pole tent, two lions, one elephant, and the other essential equipment.
 Mamoo sold it to M. V. Shankaran in 1951 for Rs.
 5000.
-Shankaran renamed this circus as Gemini Circus.
+Shankaran renamed this circus to Gemini Circus.
 (See: Champad, Sreedharan.
 2013.
 An Album of Indian Big Tops (History of Indian Circus), Houston: Strategic Book Publishing and Rights Co., p.
 64 and 66).